The Manhattan Rare Book Company

 (details)

-(RACKHAM, Arthur).
-EVANS, C.S.
-The Sleeping Beauty.
-London: Heinemann, (1920).
-Quarto, modern navy morocco gilt, marbled endpapers, original front cover and spine bound-in.
-First trade edition, with mounted color frontispiece, three double-page color silhouettes, two full-page color silhouettes, six double-page and eight single page black and white silhouettes, forty-one in-text illustrations.
-Light scattered foxing.
-A beautiful production, very handsomely bound.
+FIRST TRADE EDITION, illustrated by Arthur Rackham with mounted color frontispiece, three double-page color silhouettes, two full-page color silhouettes, six double-page and eight single page black and white silhouettes, and forty-one in-text illustrations. $850.

 (details)

-one of only 100 copies
+One of only 100 copies signed by Rackham

 (details)

-illustrated and signed by Arthur Rackham
+Poe's Tales, signed and illustrated by Arthur Rackham

 (details)

-signed by Arthur Rackham
+Signed and illustrated by Arthur Rackham

 (details)